-The router Barabási-Albert model in BRITE interconnects the nodes following the incremental growth idea.
-The probability P that a node i wants to connect to another node j in the network is given by where d_j denotes the outdegree of node j, V is the set of nodes that joined the network and $\sum{k \in V} d_k$ denotes the sum of outdegrees of all nodes previously joined the network [26].
+The Barabási-Albert router model in BRITE interconnects the nodes following the incremental growth idea.
+The probability P that a node i wants to connect to another node j in the network is given by where d_j denotes the outdegree of node j, V is the set of nodes that joined the network and $\sum{k \in V} d_k$ denotes the sum of outdegrees of all nodes that previously joined the network [25].
 When we talk about the outdegree we refer to the amount of edges incident to a node.